 Fellows work approximately eight clinical shifts per month.
 Moonlighting opportunities exist at the University of Wisconsin Hospital and Clinics Emergency Department, Med Flight, and Beloit Memorial Hospital.
 Additional compensation is provided for moonlighting.

-Work opportunities for fellows exist at the University of Wisconsin Hospital and Clinics (UWHC), UW Health East Madison Hospital, Med Flight, and Beloit Hospital.
+Work opportunities for fellows exist at University Hospital, East Madison Hospital, Beloit Memorial Hospital, and on Med Flight for relevant programs.
 Clinical shifts will depend on interest and availability.

 Residents have the opportunity to discuss 3+1 opportunities with the Program Director throughout their residency at UW.
-Specific application requirements vary by program and will be discussed during the PG-3 year of residency.
+Specific application requirements vary by program and will be discussed during the PGY 3 year of residency.

 Connect with us at email@example.com.